Performance Reviews

 Discover the essential dos and don’ts of performance reviews to build trust, improve fairness, and turn evaluations into growth opportunities.

 Performance reviews are one of the most important responsibilities managers hold.
 Done right, they build trust, set direction, and provide employees with the guidance they need.
 Done poorly, they can erode morale and create frustration.
-These dos and don’ts provide a clear framework for effective reviews.
+These dos and don’ts provide a clear framework to set you up for for what good reviews actually look like.

 Dos